vasilakisfil/Introspected-REST/README.md

 small reusable modules that compose a Media Type and facilitate the evolvability and extensibility of our new model.

-For the implemetation of our new model in HTTP, we will have to go back in time, dig deep in existing RFCs and uncover forgotten concepts, like reactive content negotiation and Media Type parameters, in order to bend the existing Internet infrastructure, which has been mostly influenced by REST concepts, and succussfully apply our new model.
+For the implementation of our new model in HTTP, we will have to go back in time, dig deep in existing RFCs and uncover forgotten concepts, like reactive content negotiation and Media Type parameters, in order to bend the existing Internet infrastructure, which has been mostly influenced by REST concepts, and successfully apply our new model.

 * [1.
 Definitions](#1-definitions)